What to know before you go to.... Medjugorje

 What should I do if my flight is cancelled or delayed?

-If your flight is cancelled or delayed it is imperative that you work DIRECTLY with the airlines at the airport to arrange for alternate flights or protection.
+If your flight is cancelled or delayed it is imperative that you work DIRECTLY with the airlines at the airport to arrange alternate flights.
 Please note that once your tickets have been issued or you have checked in for your flights, we can no longer make any changes to your flight itinerary.
 This can only be done by the airlines.
-In such case, remember, the squeaky wheel gets the grease, so be persistent.
-However, it is important to remember that it is not the airline agents fault, so try your best to remain courteous to them, as you may find that you receive more assistance this way.
+It is important to remember that it is not the airline agents fault, so try your best to remain calm and courteous with them, as you may find that you receive more assistance this way.
 Please be advised that the airlines are not required to offer reimbursement for personal expense or overnights when delays/cancellations occur due to weather.
-We strongly recommend the purchase of Travel Insurance for this reason (http://www.medjugorje.org/insurance.htm).
+We strongly recommend the purchase of Travel Insurance for this reason (Click Here For Quote).

 What happens if I miss my group transfer upon arrival?